Abu Bakar of Johor: Legacy

-Abu Bakar was often accredited as the "Founder of Modern Johor" (Bapa Pemodenan Johor).
-He established a Western-styled bureaucratic system and civil service, and consolidated the state's agricultural economy, which consisted of gambier and pepper plantations headed by Chinese leaders, known as "Kangchu" in the Teochew dialect of the southern min Chinese language.
+Abu Bakar was often credited as the "Founder of Modern Johor" (Bapa Pemodenan Johor).
+He established a Western-styled bureaucratic system and civil service, and consolidated the state's agricultural economy, which consisted of gambier and pepper plantations headed by Chinese leaders, known as "Kangchu" in Teochew Min.
 The gambier and pepper plantations were first introduced during the 1840s by Chinese immigrants.
 Often, Abu Bakar was called in by Malay rulers from neighbouring states to provide advice in the event when the rulers had to make important decisions.
 In particular, he became a close confidante of the Sultan of Pahang, Wan Ahmad in 1887, with whom Abu Bakar had persuaded Sultan Ahmad to accept a British consultant instead of a Resident.
-The Colonial Government at that time was seeking for greater control over the Malay States and was making vociferous attempts to impose British Residents into the Malay states.
+The Colonial Government at that time was seeking for greater control over the Malay States and was making aggressive attempts to impose British Residents into the Malay states.
 The Colonial Government also made a failed attempt to impose a British Resident in Johor in 1885; the state maintained its independence in its internal affairs until 1914.

 Abu Bakar was also the first Malay ruler to visit Europe in 1866.
 He was an Anglophile, and mingled comfortably with the Europeans.
 The British governor, Sir Harry Ord had once written to the Secretary of State of Great Britain and described Abu Bakar as an "English gentleman" in his tastes and habits.
 Abu Bakar had gained his share of critics, especially among the more conservative Malay scholars who were critical of his Western tastes.
 Abu Bakar's penchant for an extravagant lifestyle and foreign travel resulted in a depleted state treasury at the time of his death in 1895.
 At least one scholar, Nesalmar Nadarajah, had suggested that Johor's loss of independence in the early 20th century was attributed to this depleted state treasury.
 In addition, Nadarajah also believed that the loss of Johor's independence was also attributed to Abu Bakar's failure of giving attention to his young son, Tunku Ibrahim, who lacked proper education and training in the art of state administration and diplomacy when he succeeded his father as the Sultan of Johor in his early twenties.

 Many state's buildings which were constructed during Abu Bakar's reign were modelled after British Victorian and Moorish architectural styles.
 Abu Bakar placed the construction of these state buildings under close supervision, and was often called in to lay the foundation stones of these buildings personally.
 A few of these buildings were named after Abu Bakar himself, notably the Sultan Abu Bakar State Mosque (Masjid Negeri Sultan Abu Bakar), which was built between 1892 and 1900.